norraell/flutter_clock_challenge/README.md

 # flutter_clock_challenge

-This is an android app for the flutter clock challenge.
+This is a Flutter app for the Flutter clock challenge.

 The code is MIT licensed, the assets CC BY 4.0 licensed.